Srilaxmi984/PRODIGY_DS_04/README.md

 The dataset (twitter_training.csv) consists of:

 - id: Unique identifier
--
 - entity: Entity mentioned in the tweet
--
 - sentiment: Sentiment label (Positive, Negative, Neutral, or Others)
--
 - text: Tweet content

+- ## Result

+Sentiment distribution graph

+Entity-based sentiment distribution

+Word clouds for positive and negative sentiments

 ## Installation
 ### Prerequisites
 Ensure you have Python installed along with the required libraries: